-We begin by illustrating the link between the presence of flow-motivated investors at rollover and the strategic default choice of the firm's equityholders using a simple model.
-We consider a firm with some preexisting debt that must be rolled over today.
-Any loss that accrues from rollover can be borne by the firm's equityholders, who have deep pockets.
-However, if the equilibrium rollover price is too low, equityholders will refuse to bear the losses and strategically default today on the existing debt.
-Prior to participating in the rollover, all potential investors receive an informative signal about the firm's future cash flows, but the precision of their information differs, and they are unsure about its quality.
-There are two classes of potential investors: funds and individuals.
-What distinguishes funds from individuals is that, in addition to profit or losses from buying the bond-which is the only thing that motivates individuals-funds also derive utility from being perceived to be well-informed by their principals.
-This is a short hand for flow motivations: since funds' clients prefer to invest with well-informed funds, being viewed as being well-informed is likely to enhance future fund inflows.
-Funds thus contemplate whether their action, i.e., whether to buy the bond at rollover, would enhance or damage their posterior probability of their being viewed as being well informed.
+We begin by examining the link between the presence of flow-motivated investors at rollover and the strategic default choice of the firm's equityholders using a simple, illustrative conceptual framework.
+We consider a firm with some pre-existing debt that must be rolled over today.
+Equityholders have deep pockets and can bear any rollover losses but-if the equilibrium rollover price is too low-may choose instead to default strategically.
+Prior to rollover, all potential investors receive an informative signal about the firm's future cash flows.
+The precision of their information differs and they are unsure about its quality.
+There are two classes of investors: funds and individuals.
+What distinguishes funds from individuals is that, in addition to profit or losses-which is the only thing that motivates individuals-funds also derive utility from being perceived to be well-informed by their principals.
+This is a short-hand for flow motivations: since funds' clients prefer to invest with well-informed funds, being viewed as well-informed is likely to enhance future fund inflows.
+Funds thus contemplate whether their chosen action, i.e., whether to buy the bond at rollover, would enhance or damage their posterior probability of being viewed as being well informed.